cass-h/achillino/readme.md

 The false can come to the false, or the dritto to the dritto, now already behind.
 Either one can be the agent or the patient.
-Whoever is more shrewd and masterful will be the victor
+Whoever is more aware and masterful will be the victor
 ```

 Finishing up the intro, Achillino tells us the mechanics of playing in the _mezza spada_.
 We can be crossed at the false edge or at the true edge.
-Either we or our opponent can act first as the agent, or counter that action as the patient, as we should have equal _tempo_, and technique is the only thing that matters in this situation, rather than strength or speed.
+Either we or our opponent can act first as the agent, or counter that action as the patient.
+The last line indicates the most important thing is our situational awareness, which lets us know _which_ technique to employ, and second to be masterful, or practiced, to actually _use_ the techniques.

 </details>

+## Falso con Falso

 <details>
 	<summary>i.
 Stretta</summary>

-## Agente
+### Agente

 ```
 Se sei falso con falso a mezza spada